9 Top-Rated Tourist Attractions in Custer, South Dakota

 The highlight of the wildlife viewing is the free-roaming bison herd that numbers about 1,300.
 Needles Highway, Wildlife Loop, and Iron Mountain Road traverse the area allowing for scenic drives.
-Mountain streams and man-made lakes provide fishing, swimming and boating opportunities.
+Mountain streams and man-made lakes provide fishing, swimming, and boating opportunities.
 Sylvan Lake in Custer State Park is surrounded by huge rock formations that rise from the water's edge.
-Fishing, camping and boating opportunities are available.
-Harney Peak is another one of the parks impressive features.
+Camping opportunities are also available.
+Harney Peak is another one of the park's impressive features.

 2 Crazy Horse Memorial

 A few miles north of Custer is the Crazy Horse Memorial, a Mount Rushmore style mountain carving.
-The initiative for this other gigantic piece of rock sculpture (606 ft) came from a Lakota chief named Standing Bear, who sought thereby to remind the world that the Indians too had produced great heroes like Crazy Horse, the real victor in the battle on the Little Bighorn River.
+The initiative for this other gigantic, 606-foot piece of rock sculpture came from a Lakota chief named Standing Bear, who sought to remind the world that the Indians, too, had produced great heroes like Crazy Horse, the real victor in the battle on the Little Bighorn River.
 Work on the monument was begun in 1947 by Korczak Ziolkowski (1908-82), a sculptor of Polish origin, and continued after his death by members of his family.
-It is still not completed, but as the head and upper body are finished the memorial was officially dedicated in 1998.
+It is still not completed, but as the head and upper body are finished, the memorial was officially dedicated in 1998.
 The Indian Museum of North America also stands on the site.

 3 Jewel Cave National Monument

-Just 13 miles west of Custer is Jewel Cave National Monument, a karstic cave in which crystals of calcareous sparkle like jewels.
-Currently with more than 166 miles of mapped passages, Jewel Cave is the third longest cave system in the world.
+Just 13 miles west of Custer is Jewel Cave National Monument, a karstic cave in which crystals sparkle like jewels.
+Currently with more than 195 miles of mapped passages, Jewel Cave is one of the longest cave systems in the world.
 It features sparkling calcite crystals, delicate strands of gypsum, and other cave formations.
 The large rooms are strewn with boulders, tight crawl spaces, and dark fissures leading into the unknown.
 The only way to explore underground at Jewel Cave is on a regularly scheduled tour led by a park ranger.

 4 Needles Highway Scenic Drive

 Running through Custer State Park, the Needles Highway is a magnificent scenic mountain road (SR 87).
-It winds its way through the imposing landscapes of the central Black Hills.
+Easily accessed from Custer, it winds its way through the imposing landscapes of the central Black Hills.
 Along the 14-mile stretch of curving road, visitors pass by magnificent rock pinnacles and granite spires, such as the iconic Needle's Eye.
 The road also comprises tunnels, narrow shoulders, and corkscrew construction.
 As a great introduction to Custer State Park, a prominent stop along the Needle's Highway is the almost fairy-tale-like Sylvan Lake.